Distributed-AI/PipeTransformer/doc/pytorch_blog/PipeTransformer.md

 Authors: Chaoyang He (USC), Shen Li (Facebook), Mahdi Soltanolkotabi (USC), Salman Avestimehr (USC)

-In this blogpost, we describe the first peer-reviewed research paper that explores accelerating the hybrid of PyTorch DDP (`torch.nn.parallel.DistributedDataParallel`) [1] and Pipeline (`torch.distributed.pipeline`) - [PipeTransformer: Automated Elastic Pipelining for Distributed Training of Large-scale Models](http://proceedings.mlr.press/v139/he21a.html) (Transformers such as BERT [2]  and ViT [3]), published at ICML 2021.
+In this blog post, we describe the first peer-reviewed research paper that explores accelerating the hybrid of PyTorch DDP (`torch.nn.parallel.DistributedDataParallel`) [1] and Pipeline (`torch.distributed.pipeline`) - [PipeTransformer: Automated Elastic Pipelining for Distributed Training of Large-scale Models](http://proceedings.mlr.press/v139/he21a.html) (Transformers such as BERT [2]  and ViT [3]), published at ICML 2021.

 PipeTransformer leverages automated elastic pipelining for efficient distributed training of Transformer models.
-In PipeTransformer, we design an adaptive on the fly freeze algorithm that can identify and freeze some layers gradually during training, and an elastic pipelining system that can dynamically allocate resources to train the remaining active layers.
+In PipeTransformer, we design an adaptive on-the-fly freeze algorithm that can identify and freeze some layers gradually during training and an elastic pipelining system that can dynamically allocate resources to train the remaining active layers.
 More specifically, PipeTransformer automatically excludes frozen layers from the pipeline, packs active layers into fewer GPUs, and forks more replicas to increase data-parallel width.
 We evaluate PipeTransformer using Vision Transformer (ViT) on ImageNet and BERT on SQuAD and GLUE datasets.
 Our results show that compared to the state-of-the-art baseline, PipeTransformer attains up to 2.83-fold speedup without losing accuracy.
 We also provide various performance analyses for a more comprehensive understanding of our algorithmic and system-wise design.

-Next we will introduce the background, motivation, our idea, design, and how we implement the algorithm and system with PyTorch Distributed APIs.
+Next, we will introduce the background, motivation, our idea, design, and how we implement the algorithm and system with PyTorch Distributed APIs.

 * Paper: [http://proceedings.mlr.press/v139/he21a.html](http://proceedings.mlr.press/v139/he21a.html)
 * Source Code: [https://DistML.ai](https://distml.ai).